wradlib/wradlib/doc/source/gettingstarted.rst

 Afterwards it will check for any dependencies not met, yet.

 Be aware that with easy_install we can only look for python-module dependencies.
-For example the pyproj module itself depends on some other libraries, which need to be present in order for the module to compile properly after being downloaded by easy_install.
+For example the numpy module itself depends on some other libraries, which need to be present in order for the module to compile properly after being downloaded by easy_install.
 We have no control over these dependencies and it is rather hard to give a complete overview.

 Therefore we recommend trying to satisfy the dependencies using your favorite package management system.
 As an example we give all packages necessary to successfully install wradlib on a Ubuntu Linux 12.04 (thanks to Diego Civera from the wradlib-users mailing list for pioneering this).